beastie-git/Roger_le_DJ/README.md

 # Roger le DJ

 ### News
-I'm still rewriting Roger le DJ to implement discordjs v13.
-Please be patient
+I'm still rewriting Roger le DJ to implement discordjs v13 and add some features.
+Please be patient.
+Roger will be back !

 ### About
 version : 1.2.0 \